NomotoK/doris-mcp-lite/README.md

-# **📖 Doris-MCP-Server**
+# **📖 Doris-MCP-Lite**

 A lightweight **MCP server** designed for connecting to **Apache Doris** or other **MySQL compatible** database schemas, providing tools and prompts for LLM applications.

 This server enables LLMs and MCP clients to explore database schemas, run read-only SQL queries, and leverage pre-built analytical prompts — all through a standardized, secure MCP interface.

 > [!WARNING]
-> This is an early developer version of doris-mcp-server.
+> This is an early developer version of doris-mcp-lite.
 Some functions may not operate properly and minor bugs may exist.
-If you have any quesions, please open an [issue](https://github.com/NomotoK/Doris-MCP-Server/issues).
+If you have any quesions, please open an [issue](https://github.com/NomotoK/Doris-MCP-Lite/issues).

 ## **🚀 Features**